Applying for a passport or an identity card

 Applying for a passport or an identity card in Japan

-In Japan you must submit your application at the Embassy in Tokyo and pay the fee in yen with cash or a credit card.
+In Japan you must submit your application at the Embassy in Tokyo personally.
+Customer service only by advance appointment time.
+You may pay service fee in yen with cash or a credit card.

 Delivery to Japan will take